 Here’s a bigger stretch goal – accept and love yourself unconditionally.
-This does NOT meant that we don’t expect more from ourselves.
+This does NOT mean that we don’t expect more from ourselves.
 But we don’t do better because we beat ourselves up.
 Face it, we’re all imperfect humans.
 If we can practice accepting the things about ourselves that we don’t like, it will naturally get easier to accept those things in our kids.
 I know this is edgy.
 Let’s say they’re lying.
 I’m not suggesting that we accept that they are “liars.”
 Rather, I’d like us to really examine our relationship with lying and not condemn them.
 The truth is that most people lie (even you).
 Can we honor the impulse to lie?
 Who hasn’t felt that impulse to defend ourselves with a lie?
 And then talk about why we must practice being honest so that we can have a good relationship based on trust?
 That’s the nuance.
 We don’t make our kids “wrong” for feeling the impulse to lie..we help them see the benefits of not lying and guide them to making better choices.
 It’s not that we don’t expect more – we just bring more conscious awareness to the discussion.
 We stop reacting with judgment and instead start guiding with mindfulness.

 You love your kids.
 Make sure they know—and feel—your unconditional love to keep your connection strong.
-For more ways to connect and help ensure your kids feel loved, download “10 Ways to Yell & React Less and Connect More” now.